MindNode Triad

 • Zoom: 2-finger pinch

-• Select a node or cross-connection: Single tap on a node or cross-connection
+• Select a node or cross-connection and show the edit menu: Single tap on a node or cross-connection

 • Starts text editing: Double-tap the node title